-The console provides Graphical User Interface and remote connection to the agents and other Acronis Backup & Recovery 11.5 components.
+The console provides Graphical User Interface to other Acronis Backup components.
 Usage of the console is not licensed.

 Bootable media builder

 With bootable media builder, you can create bootable media in order to use the agents and other rescue utilities in a rescue environment.